-Participation in sport and physical activity in Chesterfield is increasing and is now generally in line with regional and national averages.
+- 1.14 Participation in sport and physical activity in Chesterfield is increasing and is now generally in line with regional and national averages.
 The proposed growth in population and housing numbers will mean the demand for facilities will increase and the need to build in headroom in terms of future facility provision is evident, particularly in terms of swimming provision.
-Future proofing any developments will therefore be important, particularly in terms of Queens Park.

-Swimming is the most popular activity in Chesterfield as it is in the Region and England wide.
-Gym is third and fitness and conditioning which can take place in the sports hall or an ancillary hall are also the most popular activities in Chesterfield.
-So broadly the Sports Facilities Strategy is focusing on providing facilities for the most popular activities.

-There is a close relationship with the areas of highest sports participation having the lower levels of obesity.
-This is in the SW of the borough.
-This is also where the cluster of sports provision is located, including QP.
-Sport and physical activity and facility provision would therefore appear to impact positively on the health agenda.

-Five of the top seven segments in population numbers are above 46 years of age.
+Future proofing any developments will therefore be important, particularly in terms of Queen's Park Sports Centre. - 1.15 Swimming is the most popular activity in Chesterfield as it is in the Region and throughout England.
+Gym is third and Fitness and Conditioning which can take place in a sports hall or an ancillary hall are also the most popular activities in Chesterfield.
+The Sports Facilities Strategy is therefore focusing on providing facilities for the most popular activities. - 1.16 There is a close relationship with the areas of highest sports participation having the lower levels of obesity.
+This is in the South West of the borough.
+This is also where the cluster of sports provision is located, including Queen's Park Sports Centre.
+Sport and physical activity and facility provision is evidenced as impacting positively on the health agenda. - 1.17 Five of the top seven segments in population identified using Sport England segmentation tool are above 46 years of age.
 Segments in these age groups have lower than national average rates of sports and physical activity participation and their reasons for participating are for recreational, social activity and with a strong personal health motivation.
-The population is rising and it is also ageing, which will impact on the scale and nature of participation.

-There will be a need to match future facility provision and strategy to future demographic and participation profile.
-Alongside formal sports provision, the need for flexible activity spaces to meet more informal activity and health related programmes will need to be an important element of future provision.
+So whilst the population is rising it is also ageing, which will impact on scale and nature of participation. - 1.18 There will be a need to match future facility provision and strategy to the future demographic and participation profile.
+Alongside formal sports provision, the need for flexible activity spaces to meet more informal activity and health related programmes will also need to be an important and sustainable element of future provision.